United Therapeutics profit misses estimates as expenses rise

-(Reuters) - United Therapeutics Corp (UTHR.O) reported quarterly earnings that missed analysts’ estimates due to higher expenses.
+Oct 29 (Reuters) - United Therapeutics Corp reported quarterly earnings that missed analysts’ estimates due to higher expenses.

 Net income fell to $62.7 million, or $1.17 per share, in the third quarter, from $78.1 million, or $1.46 per share, a year earlier.